How To Get Rid Of A Tummy Ache In Kids And Toddlers

 Since kids can have a hard time providing accurate descriptions of their stomach pain, parents may need to rely on their observational skills to gauge how bad the pain is.
-“It is important to get some of those observational clues to understand how they feel,” suggests Dr. Christina Johns who serves as Senior Medical Advisor for PM Pediatrics.
+“It is important to get some of those observational clues to understand how they feel,” says Christina Johns, M.D., Senior Medical Advisor for PM Pediatrics.
 “Are they still able to be playful?
 Or are they doubled over on the couch?”

 Older kids may be able to answer questions about their pain, but it’s important to make your questions specific.
-They may be able to be more helpful in terms of where on the abdomen they’re experiencing pain and if it is localized to one specific area.
-“Beyond that, what I like to ask kids who come in if it is hurting all the time,” Johns says.
+Older kids may be more helpful in pointing out where in the abdomen they’re experiencing pain and if it’s localized to one specific area.
+“Beyond that, what I like to ask kids who come in is if it is hurting all the time,” Johns says.
 “And I like to ask, ‘Is there anything that makes it feel better?’
 And some kids will say, ‘Oh, well, yeah, it’s better after I go to the bathroom.’
 I mean, that’s kids for you, right?”

-In Fong’s experience the most common reasons for kids to complain of tummy aches are largely benign.
-“Sometimes they are trying to get out of something they’ve been asked to do,” he admits.
+In Fong’s experience, the most common reasons for kids to complain of tummy aches are largely benign.
+“Sometimes they are trying to get out of something they’ve been asked to do,” he says.
 “But true ailments can include some constipation, indigestion, anxiety, or stress.”

 But there are other, more physical solutions.
 “It’s almost never harmful to try a warm compress or to offer some liquid to sip on,” says Fong.

-When Should I Contact A Doctor Regarding My Kid’s Tummy Ache?
+When Should I Contact A Doctor About My Kid’s Tummy Ache?